you-R-I/workshops/README.md

 ### Prerequisites
-In order to do the workshop you need the following
+In order to do the workshop you need fullfill the following prerequisites.
 1. Hardware components:
    * RaspberryPi (I am using a Model 3B)
    * RaspberryPi Camera
    * Computer to access the RaspberryPi remotely (or a monitor, keyboard and screen if you want to work directly on your RaspberyPi)
   * Various cables to connect the RaspberryPi
 2. Software installations, updates, configurations
   * Install Node-RED (version: v1.X.X)